danielgao-1/web-trend/README.md

 # Introduction
 This is the official implementation of my work during the DS 440W Capstone project.
-The aim of this project is to provide a simple dashboard from scratch utilizing data scraped from Reddit.
-In addition, the CSS styling was aimed to replicate the format from Google Trend.
+The aim of this project is to provide a simple dashboard from scratch, utilizing data scraped from Reddit.
+In addition, the CSS styling was aimed at replicating the format from Google Trends.

 ![overview.png](figures/table.png)
 ![overview.png](figures/dashboard.png)